eonil/overlay/README.md

 - Dismission by swipe down.
 - Dismission by tapping filling background.
 - Dismission by dragging longer.
-- Presented overlay view can be dragged a little bit to provide swipe look and feel.
+- Presented overlay view can be dragged a little bit to provide draggable look and feel.
-- Event emission for each moments of presentation/dismission.
+- (TODO) Event emission for each moment of presentation/dismission.

 Nothing more.
 This library does not provide much configurable options.
 Instead, this does one thing very well.